bassbee/Recipes/README.md

 # Recipes
-This is just a way for me to compile and organize all of the recipes I've collected
+This is just a way for me to compile and organize all of the recipes I've collected and tested.<br/>
+Majority of this are either recipes I've made my own by revising them or recipes I've developed, and some are just the actual recipes with rewritten instructions for clarity